 If you want and aim for different things than others, you don’t have to follow the crowd.

-In Lean In, Sheryl Sandberg quotes on Pattie Sellers’ metaphor say that “careers are a jungle gym, not a ladder”.
-She said ladders are quite limiting because it creates a hierarchy where people can move only up and down.
+Pattie Sellers once said “careers are a jungle gym, not a ladder”.
+It implies that the concept of career ladders are quite limiting because it creates a hierarchy where people can move only up and down.
 While jungle gym offers more rooms for exploration.
-Moreover, Sandberg pointed out that “there’s only one way to get to the top of a ladder, but there are many ways to get to the top of a jungle gym” (82).
+In ladder, you only get one way to get to the top but to get to the top of jungle gym you can start with a lot of ways.
+I find this is interesting concept that truly define career life these days.

 Among its other benefits, here’s why a jungle gym type has several unique advantages over the ladder type: